Ray Houghton: Early career

-Houghton was born in Castlemilk, Glasgow (where Arthur Graham, who would also become an international footballer, was an upstairs neighbour in the same tenement block), but began his professional career in London at West Ham United, after moving to London at the age of 10, where he came through the ranks and signed professional forms as a 17-year-old on 5 July 1979.
-Houghton's endeavour failed to make any impact at Upton Park and after 3 years, in which he made just one appearance as substitute, he was on the move.
-On 7 July 1982 he moved on to Fulham on a free transfer.
+Houghton was born in Castlemilk, Glasgow (where Arthur Graham, who would also become an international footballer, was an upstairs neighbour in the same tenement block).
+However, he moved to London at the age of 10 and began his professional career at West Ham United, where he came through the ranks and signed professional forms as a 17-year-old on 5 July 1979.
+He failed to make an impact at Upton Park and on 7 July 1982, after 3 years and just one substitute appearance, moved on to Fulham on a free transfer.

 Fulham

-Malcolm Macdonald had Tony Gale (later a Premier League title winner with Blackburn Rovers), Paul Parker (who went on to win several major trophies with Manchester United), Gerry Peyton (Republic of Ireland international goalkeeper) and Ray Lewington (ex-Chelsea) to form a mixture of youth and experience which ultimately won Fulham promotion to the Second Division at the end of the 1981–82 season.
+Malcolm Macdonald had Tony Gale (later a Premier League title-winner with Blackburn Rovers), Paul Parker (who went on to win several major trophies with Manchester United), Gerry Peyton (Republic of Ireland international goalkeeper) and Ray Lewington (ex-Chelsea) to form a mixture of youth and experience which ultimately won Fulham promotion to the Second Division at the end of the 1981–82 season.
 He then added Houghton to the side that would try to keep the Cottagers in the second division.
-They did, and comfortably so; in fact for much of the 1982–83 season it looked as though Fulham would achieve back-to-back promotions, however, their form after the turn of the year dipped.
-One of the most memorable sequences of matches that happened whilst Houghton was at Fulham was the League Cup third round tie against Liverpool in 1983.
-The first game finished 1–1 at Craven Cottage as did the replay at Anfield, Fulham then won the toss to take the second replay back to the Cottage.
-Many observers believe Fulham had done enough to have beaten the reigning cup holders but had let the Reds off the hook with their failure to put away the chances they created.
-Liverpool won the game 1–0 with a 25-yard thunderbolt from Graeme Souness.
+They did, and comfortably so; in fact for much of the 1982–83 season it looked as though Fulham would achieve back-to-back promotions; however, their form after the turn of the year dipped.

-In May 1985, he made a guest appearance for Manchester United in Peter Foley's testimonial.

 Oxford United

 Jim Smith had taken Oxford United to the top tier of English football.
 When he left in 1985, his replacement, Maurice Evans, looked to Houghton to help solidify their place in the league.
 He paid £147,000 for Houghton on 13 September 1985.
 Houghton had played 145 times for Fulham and scored 21 goals.
 He made his U's debut the day after he signed, in a 2–2 draw with Liverpool at the Manor Ground.
-By the end of his first season, Houghton had helped to steer Oxford clear of the relegation places, just staying up with a win on the final day of the season, but most notably scored the second goal in the club's 3–0 League Cup final victory over Smith's new team Queens Park Rangers at Wembley.
+By the end of his first season, Houghton had helped to steer Oxford clear of the relegation places (they stayed up with a win on the final day of the season), but most notably scored the second goal in the club's 3–0 League Cup final victory over Smith's new team Queens Park Rangers at Wembley.